nicogiambi98/Draft-Buddy/README.md

 - Then: JWT_SECRET=$(openssl rand -hex 32) docker compose up -d

 Railway/Render/Heroku-style platforms
-- Define variables in the service settings UI:
+- Ensure your deployment includes a file at /app/server/users.txt.
+Options:
+  - Commit a placeholder users.txt locally but keep real credentials injected at build/deploy time (do not push secrets).
+  - Use a platform secret/volume mechanism to place users.txt at /app/server/users.txt.
+- Also set:
   STORAGE_DIR = /data (or platform-recommended persistent path) JWT_SECRET = <very-long-random>
-  USERS or USERS_FILE (use platform secrets/variables)
-- Expose port via platform routing.
-If the platform requires binding to a specific PORT env var, prefer running uvicorn explicitly via a start command, e.g.: uvicorn server.main:app --host 0.0.0.0 --port $PORT
+- If the platform requires binding to a specific PORT env var, prefer running uvicorn explicitly via a start command, e.g.: uvicorn server.main:app --host 0.0.0.0 --port $PORT

 Verifying your configuration